xardas110/TicTacToe/README.md

 # TicTacToe

-Created for a compulsory in my first semester.
+Created for a compulsory in my first semester (1 Week).

 This project uses OGL.